-This inostensible, rather modest plant is very rich in nutrients and low in calories (only 32 calories in 100g!).
+This tiny, modest plant is very rich in nutrients and low in calories (only 32 calories in 100g!).
 Garden cress is especially rich in vitamin K, vitamin A and manganese to mention a few.
 And you can grow it at home easily, too!
-Normally, it takes about 1-2 weeks for it to grow.
+Normally, it takes about 1 week for it to grow.

 Cress (and young oat for that matter) are traditionally sewn before Easter in Poland.
 The sugar or doughy lamb is then placed on the so-called łączka (little meadow), and it becomes a centrepiece of the Easter table.
 Cress (in Polish under the lovely name rzeżucha) is usually planted 7 days before Easter, which should give it enough time to stand proud and tall for Easter.